 This decision will be another shield for defense attorneys fighting to protect the rights of their clients.
 The cases that emerge following this decision will determine where the line is drawn between questioning and custody.

 A Minneapolis Juvenile Defense Attorney Can Clarify the Law

 Convictions for juvenile offenses do not go away when the child reaches 18.
 Not only will these charges be on the child’s record for his or her entire life, but if the offenses are enhanceable, they may also result in stricter penalties if the child is subsequently convicted of another offense as an adult.
 If the crime is considered a serious felony, the juvenile’s case could be certified directly to an adult court or handled through extended juvenile jurisdiction.
 In both situations, the child could face time in prison.

 The law is constantly changing.
 Juveniles facing criminal charges will want the attorney who represents them to be abreast of the most current law.
 An experienced criminal defense lawyer will use new laws as they emerge to advocate for their clients.

-It is important to understand how juvenile prosecutions differ from adult prosecutions.
-A Minneapolis juvenile defense attorney can explain how Constitutional due process rights can protect a child facing prosecution.
+It is crucial to understand how juvenile prosecutions differ from adult prosecutions.
+A Minneapolis juvenile defense attorney can explain how constitutional due process rights can protect a child facing prosecution.